-6. NSHRC will create and implement a plan to become an organization that demonstrates a commitment to continuous learning.
+6. NSHRC will continue to be an organization that demonstrates a commitment to continuous learning.

 Inputs:

 NSHRC will work within its existing budget and staffing compliment to achieve this priority and complete the required actions.
 NSHRC will work with the Public Service Commission to capitalize on existing training and learning opportunities, and support for a healthy workplace.